soyandresdev/trueke/docs/architecture.md

 File names are replaced with random ones, because the original name can include personal data.

+Listing photos are not kept as uploaded. `apps/listings/images.py` rotates them by their EXIF orientation, removes all metadata (including GPS location) and saves two WebP files: a large one (1600 px) for the gallery and a thumbnail (480 px) for lists and cards.

 ## Frontend

 React 19 with the React Compiler, Vite and strict TypeScript.
 The state rules avoid common problems in React apps (extra renders, copied server data):